-- (f) Fair value reserve: Comprises fair value movements on equity and debt instruments that are carried at fair value through Other Comprehensive Income. - (g) Foreign currency translation reserve: Comprises exchange differences resulting from the translation to Naira of the results and financial position of Group companies that have a functional currency other than Naira. - (h) Credit risk reserve: This reserve represents the cumulative difference between the loan loss provision determined per the Prudential Guidelines of the Central Bank of Nigeria and the Central Bank of other subsidiaries vis-a-viz the allowance/reserve for loan losses as determined in line with the principles of IFRS 9.

-As at 31 December 2022, the Bank has made a cumulative credit risk reserve of N93.91 billion, while the cumulative amount made by the Group is N95.30 billion (31 December 2021: Group N21.85 billion and Bank 20.02 billion).

-(i) Non-controlling interest: This is the component of shareholders' equity as reported on the consolidated statement of financial position which represents the ownership interest of shareholders other than the parent of the subsidiary.
+- (f) Fair value reserve: Comprises fair value movements on equity and debt instruments that are carried at fair value through Other Comprehensive Income. - (g) Foreign currency translation reserve: Comprises exchange differences resulting from the translation to Naira of the results and financial position of group companies that have a functional currency other than Naira. - (h) Credit risk reserve: This reserve represents the cumulative difference between the loan loss provision determined per the Prudential Guidelines of the Central Bank of Nigeria and the Central Bank of other subsidiaries vis-a-viz the allowance/ reserve for loan losses as determined in line with the principles of IFRS 9. - As at 31 December 2022, the Bank has made a cumulative credit risk reserve of N93.91 billion, while the cumulative amount made by the Group is N95.30 billion (31 December 2021: Group N21.85 billion and Bank 20.02 billion). - (i) Non-controlling interest: This is the component of shareholders' equity as reported on the consolidated statement of financial position which represents the ownership interest of shareholders other than the parent of the subsidiary.
 See note below for the changes in non-controlling interest during the year.

+In millions of Naira 31-Dec-22 31-Dec-21

 Movement in Non-controlling interest

-At start of the year 31 December 2022 1,144 31 December 2021 974 Profit for the year Foreign currency translation differences (139) (192) 156 14 At end of the year 813 1,144
+At start of the year 1,144 974

+Profit for the year (139) 156

+Foreign currency translation differences (192) 14

+At end of year 813 1,144